codeforreview6126/PONY/README.md

 - Implementation in PyTorch

 ## Setting Up:
+- Python: 3.10.18
 - We provided environment.yml for setting up PONY.
 However, for constructing the benchmark sets, other packages are required.
-For this, consult the provided JuPyter Notebooks.
+For this, consult the provided Jupyter Notebooks.